shawndollar/workplace-outbreak-simulator/README.md

 There is one solution called WorkplaceOutbreakSimulator.
 It contains the following three projects:
 * WorkplaceOutbreakSimulatorEngine - .NET Standard 2.0 class library responsible for all of the simulation and output.
 * WorkplaceOutbreakSimulatorConsole - .NET Core 3.1 console app that will use the default simulator configuration and will write all contact events out to a CSV file.
+Output folder should be specified as first command line arg.
 * WorkplaceOutbreakSimulatorWebApp - .NET Core 3.1 ASP.NET Web with Razor Pages app that allows you to run the simulation for various configurations and download the contact event logs for employees one at a time (for faster simulations and smaller logs).

 #### The simulator uses the following parameters: